digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 continuous updates should use the simpler
 `/v1/fetch <#fetch-contract-by-key>`__ endpoint instead.

-``application/json`` body must be sent first, formatted according to the following rule:
+The ``application/json`` body must be sent first, formatted according to the following rule:

 .. code-block:: none